SchizophreniaZiprasidone coupons

 Ziprasidone

-Ziprasidone Coupons & Discount Card - Compare Prices Near You
+Ziprasidone Coupons & Savings Card – Discount Prices from $9.77

 Ziprasidone, known by the brand name Geodon, is an atypical antipsychotic medication that is primarily used to treat schizophrenia and bipolar I disorder in adults.
 This medication functions by adjusting the balance of certain chemicals in the brain, specifically targeting dopamine and serotonin levels, which can improve mood, thinking, and behavior.
 Ziprasidone is usually administered orally twice a day, but it can also be given via injection by a healthcare provider to manage agitation in schizophrenia.
 Some side effects may include sleepiness, nausea, and involuntary body movements.
 It is important to consult with a healthcare professional before starting any new medication to ensure it is safe and appropriate for your individual health needs.